greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-fallback.html.md

 A message is added to the log file.
 The message contains this `NOTICE` information that indicates the reason GPORCA did not run the query:

 ```
-NOTICE,""Feature not supported: Queries on master-only tables"
+NOTICE,""Feature not supported: Queries on coordinator-only tables"
 ```